Super Sons of Tomorrow: Synopsis

-Aqualad finds Superboy since he gives off an energy signature and the rest of the Teen Titans manage to convince Damian and Jon Kent that they're not going to hurt them.
+Aqualad finds Superboy since he gives off an energy signature and the rest of the Teen Titans manage to convince Damian and Jon Kent that they are not going to hurt them.
 The Titans of Tomorrow grab Tim Drake's severed hand and go through the time stream.
-The Teen Titans tell Damian that the only way Savior won't find them is if they knock Damian and Jon out since Raven is the one trying to find them.
+The Teen Titans tell Damian that the only way Savior will not find them is if they knock Damian and Jon out since Raven is the one trying to find them.
 Jon knocks Damian out, and tells Kid Flash to knock him out.
-They all go to the Fortress of Solitude, where Jon finds his dad in the Red Kryptonite cage and frees him by using his solar flare.
+They all go to the Fortress of Solitude, where Jon finds his father in the kryptonite cage and frees him by using his solar flare.
 Raven, Beast Boy, and Savior arrive as well as the Titans of Tomorrow.
 Beast Boy and Raven try to contain the blast while Bart and Wallace run around in the opposite direction to reverse polarity.
-Superman and Conner Kent decide to go into the solar flare to save Jon, but Savior realizes that the containment isn't working and he decides to absorb the solar flare all by himself which saves Jon but pulls Savior back in the timestream with him vowing to fight anyone who interferes in it.
+Superman and Conner Kent decide to go into the solar flare to save Jon, but Savior realizes that the containment is not working and decides to absorb the solar flare all by himself.
+This saves Jon, but pulls Savior back in the timestream; he vows to fight anyone who interferes in it.

-Superman asks the Titans of Tomorrow who they are, but Conner Kent tells them that he can't really tell or else the time stream will get damaged.
+Superman asks the Titans of Tomorrow who they are, but Conner Kent tells them that he cannot really tell or else the time stream will get damaged.
 Wallace and Bart decide to use the Speed Force to send the Titans of Tomorrow back to their respective time.
 Raven scolds Wallace West for taking a picture of the Titans of Tomorrow, and Bruce Wayne wakes up to see Alfred taking care of him.
-Superman questions if Damian Wayne is a good influence on his son but after Jon Kent supports Damian, Superman agrees and takes the Teen Titans to the Watchtower.
-Batman arrives and the rest of the team holds a vote on whether Jon Kent should be a Teen Titan with only Damian Wayne voting.
+Superman questions if Damian Wayne is a good influence on his son but after Jon supports Damian, Superman agrees and takes the Teen Titans to the Watchtower.
+Batman arrives and the rest of the team holds a vote on whether Jon should be a Teen Titan with only Damian voting.
 Damian consoles Jon and admits he thinks of him as a friend which cheers Jon up.

 Aftermath

 The Team decides to disband since the Titans Tower was destroyed and Beast Boy, Starfire, Raven and Aqualad decide to leave.
-Beast Boy plays baseball but is infected with a drug from a mysterious woman.
+Beast Boy plays baseball, but is infected with a drug from a mysterious woman.